 Njonjo has been leading Coca-Cola West and Central Africa business unit as President.
 He takes over from his co-founder Grant Brooke, who retains his executive role in the organization, working with Njonjo to expand the start-up’s footprint into the rest of sub-Saharan Africa.

 Twiga has grown to work with over 17,000 farmers and 6,000 vendors in Kenya across 20 counties.
-The company initially started off matching vendors to banana farmers, but now works with other produce such as tomatoes, cabbage, mango, potato and onion.
-Farmers who sign up with Twiga receive payment within 24 hours.
+The company initially started off matching vendors to banana farmers, but now works with other products such as tomatoes, cabbage, mango, potato, and onion.
+Farmers who sign up with Twiga receive a payment within 24 hours.